Random Function Descent: Covariance models

-I.e. the smoothness of the model increases with increasing \(\nu\).
+The Matérn model encompasses \citet{rasmussenGaussianProcessesMachine2006} \begin{itemize} \item the \textbf{nugget effect} for \(\nu=0\) (independent randomness) \item the \textbf{exponential model} for \(\nu=\tfrac12\) (Ornstein-Uhlenbeck process) \item the \textbf{squared exponential model} for \(\nu\to \infty\) with the same scale \(\scale\) and variance \(\sigma^2\). \end{itemize} The random functions induced by the Matérn model are a.s. \(\lfloor \nu\rfloor\)-times differentiable \citet{rasmussenGaussianProcessesMachine2006}, i.e. the smoothness of the model increases with increasing \(\nu\).
 While the exponential covariance model with \(\nu=\tfrac12\) results in a random function which is not yet differentiable, larger \(\nu\) result in increasing differentiability.
-As differentiability starts with \(\nu=\frac32\) and we have a more explicit formula for \(\nu=p+\tfrac12\) the cases \(\nu=\frac32\) and \(\nu=\frac52\) are of particular interest. \begin{quote} ``[F]or \(\nu \ge 7/2\), in the absence of explicit prior knowledge about the existence of higher order derivatives, it is probably very hard from finite noisy training examples to distinguish between values of \(\nu \ge 7/2\) (or even to distinguish between finite values of \(\nu\) and \(\nu \to\infty\), the smooth squared exponential, in this case)'' \parencite[85]{williamsGaussianProcessesMachine2006}. \end{quote} Recall we have for \(\nu=p+\frac12\)
+As differentiability starts with \(\nu=\frac32\) and we have a more explicit formula for \(\nu=p+\tfrac12\) the cases \(\nu=\frac32\) and \(\nu=\frac52\) are of particular interest. \begin{quote} ``[F]or \(\nu \ge 7/2\), in the absence of explicit prior knowledge about the existence of higher order derivatives, it is probably very hard from finite noisy training examples to distinguish between values of \(\nu \ge 7/2\) (or even to distinguish between finite values of \(\nu\) and \(\nu \to\infty\), the smooth squared exponential, in this case)'' \citep[85]{rasmussenGaussianProcessesMachine2006}. \end{quote}